RedGemState/edd-wepay-oauth2/readme.txt

 Add WePay oAuth2 support for Easy Digital Downloads WePay and Crowdfunding by Astoundify.

+= Where can I use this? =

+We currently have two compatible themes that have been released:

+* The first theme released is called ["Fundify"](http://themeforest.net/item/fundify-crowd-funding-wordpress-theme/4257622?ref=Astoundify) from [Astoundify](http://Astoundify.com/fundify.html) A large community crowdfunding theme, like Kickstarter or Indiegogo.
+* The second theme released is called ["Campaignify"](http://themeforest.net/item/campaignify-multipurpose-crowdfunding-theme/4725411?ref=Astoundify) from [Astoundify](http://Astoundify.com/) A multi-purpose crowdfunding theme, great for single project crowdfunding.

 == Installation ==

 1. Install and Activate